 16.9.3.3 UE Autonomous Resource Selection

-The UE autonomously selects sidelink grant from a pool of resources provided by broadcast system information or dedicated signalling while inside NG-RAN coverage or by pre-configuration while outside NG-RAN coverage.
+The UE autonomously selects sidelink grant from resource pool(s) provided by broadcast system information or dedicated signalling while inside NG-RAN coverage or by pre-configuration while outside NG-RAN coverage.

 For NR sidelink communication, the pools of resources can be provided for a given validity area where the UE does not need to acquire a new pool of resources while moving within the validity area, at least when this pool is provided by SIB (e.g. reuse valid area of NR SIB).
 NR SIB validity mechanism is reused to enable validity area for SL resource pool configured via broadcasted system information.